Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 I'm so sorry.

-It's a horror thank you.
+It's a horror.

-It's open for you too.
+It's open for you, too.

 It's a horrible disease.

-Um, but he and I watched your show every night on Fox, and I still do because we enjoyed watching it together.
+But he and I watched your show every night on Fox, and I still do because we enjoyed watching it together.

-Um we used to be Democrats.
+We used to be Democrats.

 We were Democrats like our parents until about two years before Chuck died.

-But uh I'm scared to death for my kids and my grandkids because Biden is killing our country.
+But I'm scared to death for my kids and my grandkids because Biden is killing our country.

-Uh, I pray for our country every day.
+I pray for our country every day.

-Um I've we vote for President Trump.
+We vote for President Trump.

 We did, even when we were still Democrats, we voted for President Trump.